jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 *  \~ tells awk to do a RegularExpression match \/....\/ is a Regular expression.
 * Within the RE is the string Linux and the special character \^.
 * \^ causes the RE to match from the start (as opposed to matching anywhere in the line).
-* Seen together: Awk will match a regular expression with "Linux" at the start of the first column.
+* Seen together: awk will match a regular expression with "Linux" at the start of the first column.

 You can find more information at this IBM tutorial: [Awk by example](https://www.ibm.com/developerworks/library/l-awk1/index.html "Awk by example")